 Visit our tryouts page for more information on dates and times.

 The Hornets are based out of Livonia MI, but the entire Wayne County (and more) is welcome to tryout.
-We are not limited to any jurisdictions or city lines.
+We are not limited to any jurisdictions or city or county lines.
 The following cities are just a few that we welcome as we try to build the most competitive teams possible:

 Allen Park * Ann Arbor * Beverly Hills * Bingham Farms * Birmingham * Bloomfield Hills * Bloomfield Township * Canton * Clinton Township * Dearborn * Dearborn Heights * Detroit * Farmington * Farmington Hills * Ferndale * Garden City * Highland * Highland Park * Inkster * Livonia * Macomb * Madison Heights * Milford * Monroe * Mount Clemens * Northville * Novi * Orchard Lake * Pinckney * Plymouth * Redford * Riverview * Rochester * Rochester Hills * Romulus * Royal Oak * Salem * Saline * South Lyon * Southfield * Southgate * Taylor * Trenton * Troy * Walled Lake * Warren * Wayne * West Bloomfield * Westland * White Lake * Whitmore Lake * Wixom * Woodhaven * Wyandotte * Ypsilanti

 Anthony DiCicco, Head Coach (12U 2021 Hornets Team)